albush/WCSATX2016/WCSATX2016.md

 # [fit] Beer reviews
 # [fit] saflavor.com

 ^ I write beer reviews for San Antonio Flavor.
 I happen to like a good beer every now and again, and the chance to share my thoughts with others is too good to pass up.
-(By the way, stick around for Garrett Heath's talk coming up next.
+(By the way, Garrett Heath, the founder of SAFlavor is speaking next. stick around for his talk coming up next.
 He's a great presenter, and has a wonderful presentation for you coming up next.).

 ---